iliebabcenco/jr-task/README.md

-This is a task from JavaRush.ru for admission to their online internship.
+This is a task from JavaRush.ru which I solved for admission to their online internship.